 HOW TO PRACTICE SELF-COMPASSION

 Affirmations are a potent and helpful tool to practice self-compassion.
-They combat limiting beliefs about yourself, boost confidence and self-worth.
+They combat limiting beliefs about yourself and boost confidence and self-worth.
 If you’re projecting stress, all you see is stress around you.
 Still, when you project a positive attitude by using positive affirmations, you see positivity around you.
 And when you add comfort, you’ll no longer be absorbed by your suffering.
 You’ll be able to create space between yourself and your hardships.

 When you feel all alone with your problem, it would be easy to be down and be hard on yourself.
 You feel like you are the only unfortunate person.
 As if everyone is happy except you.
 You feel as if you are the only person in the world who is suffering.
 It’s so easy to amplify negative feelings but the truth is you are not alone.
 Your sufferings and hardships are common.

 Next time you are self-critical, stop and observe.
 Ask yourself why.
 Acknowledge your feelings and situation then respond with kindness, comfort, and compassion.

 When you screw things up, remind yourself that, of course, everyone makes mistakes.
-Of course, we fail at something, we lose at things.
+Of course, we fail at something, and we lose at things.
 We are only humans, after all.